Bring Your Architectural Visions To Life With Cinematic Visuals

 3. Put Your Best Foot Forward.
 In most cases, there is a lot of flexibility is what can and cannot be shown in a visual.
 Do not fall into the trap of trying to show everything all at once.
 Prioritize the elements and focus of the most important, most exciting aspect of the building or development first.

 4. Be Accurate.
 Unless it is some sort of teaser preview, it pays to be accurate and complete in the depiction.
 Accurate visuals will give your audience the confidence to make decisions.
 For example, most people would not be able to visualise a 30 storey building in their head.
-So, if you want to show a 30 storey building, make it 30, not 28 or 35.
+So, if you want to show a 30 storey building, make sure it is 30, not 28 or 35.

 5. Get Emotional.
 It is a fundamental marketing concept that emotion compels people to take action.
 Information will guide the decision but if you want people to take immediate action, you need to get them emotional.
 In term of image making, this is probably one the most difficult task but done right, the power of emotion can be tremendously transformational.